Sunday, March 31, 2019

 Bruce Springsteen -- "Lion's Den"

-Bruce Springsteen writes a lot of songs.
-And this results in a lot of outtakes from his regular albums.
+Bruce Springsteen writes a lot of songs, which results in a lot of outtakes from his regular albums.
 I've read that as many as 80 songs may have been recorded during the Born in the U.S.A. sessions.

-Besides the dozen that made the final cut, 15 more tunes from the sessions were included on the Tracks compilation box set (some songs had first seen light of day as B-sides to singles).
-An additional outtake, "Murder Incorporated" was included on 1995's Greatest Hits.
+In addition to the dozen that made the final cut, 15 more tunes from the sessions were included on the Tracks compilation box set (some songs had first seen the light of day as B-sides to singles).
+An additional outtake, "Murder Incorporated," was included on 1995's Greatest Hits.

 SIDE A